nickkostov/assume_role/README.md

 MFA Name: NAME_OF_MFA_DEVICE
 ```

-You will have to create the following files in order to fit the best user case:
+# ./init.py

+The script at the moment is not added as an optional argument thus you will have to run it from the `src/configuration` directory.
+Once you run that you will be prompted to configure it with your values.